dazfuller/dazfuller-uk/content/posts/building-and-deploying-a-go-function-app/01-creating-the-resources/index.md

 **Important**.
 I would not normally recommend this process.
 I'm doing this for a demo only and to make the deployment a little (hopefully) easier.
 I would always recommend using a data deployment tool such as [sqlpackage](https://learn.microsoft.com/sql/tools/sqlpackage/sqlpackage-download) rather than using Infrastructure as Code scripts.

+> If you do add scripts to your IaC code then make sure that they are script files and not in-line.
+Script files can be tested in isolation and are easier to maintain.
+Doing it in-line, you lose features like syntax highlighting and auto-completion, and testing becomes much more difficult.

 With that said...

 We have two scripts which are in the `scripts` directory, one is for creating the single table we need, and the other is a shell script for adding our function app identity, and then running the SQL script.